AdShot Media LLC

 Use a simple visual to communicate the problem to stakeholders (so they stop asking you to "just increase budget").

-7) Prevention System (so it doesn’t happen again)
+7) Prevention System (so it does not happen again)

 If you want to scale without limits, your account needs a trust flywheel.
 Think of it as: Clean traffic → Real conversions → Stable billing → Transparent landing pages → Gradual scaling.